UWA-Medical-Physics-Research-Group/PSMASegmentator/README.md

     - `site`: Aggregated lesion counts and volumes by specific `TotalSegmentator` site.
     - `region`: Aggregated metrics grouped into higher-level regions (whole body, bone, nodal above/below CIB, visceral, and prostate).
-    - `patient`: SUV mean, max, and total metrics.
+    - `patient`: SUV mean, max, and total metrics, and if liver metastases have been detected.

 A final 'All' entry collates the site- and region-level metrics across all provided cases.